rishirajcode/rishirajcode/README.md

-In a nutshell I'm a Blogger, Comedian, Optimist, Learner⚡.
+In a nutshell, I'm a Blogger, Comedian, Optimist, Learner⚡.
 Procrastinator😴  I talk a lot You can ask me about Projects, Coffee, etc.

 </p>